Margaret Johnson Erwin Dudley: Death and legacy

-She died on August 28, 1863.
+Dudley died on August 28, 1863.
 She was forty-one years old.
 She was buried at the Lexington Cemetery in Lexington, Kentucky.

-In 1981, her great-grandson John Seymour Irwin edited a collection of her letters entitled Like Some Green Laurel: Letters of Margaret Johnson Erwin, 1821-1863, published by the Louisiana State University Press.
+In 1981, Dudley's great-grandson John Seymour Irwin edited a collection of her letters entitled Like Some Green Laurel: Letters of Margaret Johnson Erwin, 1821-1863, published by the Louisiana State University Press.
 Irwin transcribed the letters in shorthand, then owned by collector A. S. W. Rosenbach.
 Their location is now unknown.
 The book is a biography, based on the letters but also on recollections from other descendants and documents about business and legal transactions he inherited.
 It contains many factual errors.

 The Mount Holly mansion burned down on June 17, 2015.